ZiiB/klipper/docs/Config_Reference.md

 Manual steppers (one may define any number of sections with a "manual_stepper" prefix).
-These are steppers that are controlled by the MANUAL_STEPPER g-code command.
+These are steppers that are controlled by the MANUAL_STEPPER or MANUAL_AXIS g-code command.
 For example: "MANUAL_STEPPER STEPPER=my_stepper MOVE=10 SPEED=5".
-See [G-Codes](G-Codes.md#manual-stepper-commands) file for a description of the MANUAL_STEPPER command.
+See [G-Codes](G-Codes.md#manual-stepper-commands) file for a description of the MANUAL_STEPPER and MANUAL_AXIS commands.
 The steppers are not connected to the normal printer kinematics.

 ```